fastly/security-solutions-visualization-waf-bigquery-looker/README.md

 However, in this repo we're going to focus on:

  - configuring a Fastly service to stream HTTP request logs and WAF event logs to BigQuery
- - configuring Looker to create visualisations of the log data
+ - configuring Looker to create visualizations of the log data

 You can find further details in the following blog post: https://www.fastly.com/blog